m-gutierrez/m-gutierrez.github.io/_posts/2016-10-05-Hello-world!.md

 <img src="{{image_link}}HOA2_ions.png" width="400px"/>
 </a> </span>

-These images form the experiment camera are shown in false color, the actual photos are black and white.
+These images form the experiment camera are shown in false color, the actual photos are black and white, which is fine because we are only interested in one color of light, 422nm (purple-ish), which is the color the ions in the image are fluorescing.
+The image shows two groups of ions, the left most is a string 9 ions and the right group is a single ion.
+The ions are being laser cooled to a temperature of about 200~$\mu K$